top of page

 Fr.
 Virgil is pictured here wearing a traditional Indonesian headdress.

-Virginia Ann Bieg - Previously in Peru
+Virginia Ann Bieg (MO) Peru

 bottom of page